 The early 1930's saw significant progress in ergodic theory with the proof that a finite autonomous Hamiltonian system that is mixing must relax towards microcanonical equilibrium at long times.
-In 1970 Sinai proved ergodicity for a number of different hard disc and hard sphere systems [9].
-He also proved that for these systems, the equilibrium state is the usual microcanonical distribution.
+In the first decade of the 21st century Symani and Szasz proved ergodicity for some systems of hard elastic convex particles in various types of two dimensional stadia.
 However it must be said that the ergodic theory of dynamical systems is highly technical and thus these results have largely been restricted to the mathematical physics community.
 To this day only a very few dynamical systems have been proved to be mixing and ergodic.